Objective

 Achievements

-- Once the data cleanup had occurred, the business could complete basic processes without encountering system issues within the ERP.
+- Once the data clean-up had occurred, the business could complete basic processes without encountering system issues within the ERP.
 Additionally, all posting errors generated by the failed take-on were resolved.

-- The onsite sessions gave the staff a chance to talk about the functions they needed as well as learn more about the new ERP.
+- The onsite sessions gave the staff a chance to talk about the functions they needed, as well as learn more about the new ERP.
 Some of the perceived limitations were actually due to setup and processing issues.
 Providing this opportunity for collaboration helped staff to see the benefits of the new system and obtain a more proactive attitude to the process.

-- While not all issues could be fixed at the time, the functional hit list provided the scope for the next stage of the cleanup project.
+- While not all issues could be fixed at the time, the functional hit list provided the scope for the next stage of the clean-up project.
 The business were happy that they had a plan and could see a way out of their perceived mess.

 If you’d like to learn more or talk to us, click here for our contact details.